 14th Annual CCTSI Conference: Out of Site, Out of Mind?
 Ethics Issues in Decentralized Research

 What happens when research activities are decentralized and move from trial sites to the community or participants' homes?
 On November 7th, attendees comprised of members of the CU Anschutz community, explored the unique ethics and equity challenges raised by decentralized research, and how to manage them.
+A recording of the keynote presentation by by Barbara Emily Bierer, MD is available.

 Previous Lectures and Performances by Year